Nursing

 V Building/Career Technology Center (CTC)

-located at 1081 16th Street San Diego, CA 92101
+located at 1081 16th Street, San Diego, CA 92101

 Application Dates:

-September 15,2025 at 8am- October 15,2025.
-Applications close at 12 noon on October 15,2025.
+September 28,2026 8am- October 12, 2026 closes at 12 noon

 Application is an online application only.
 No paper applications will be accepted.
 The application link will open on the first day of the application period.
 The application must be complete at time of submission, no documents will be accepted at a later date.
 Documents within the application must be in pdf form.
 No screenshots or zip files are accepted.
 If document is unreadable it will be disqualified.
 Applications are strictly based on the Multi-Criteria Point System, not on a first come, first serve basis.